smohr1824/Graphs/README.md

 Louvain is described in Campigotto, R., Céspedes, P. , and Guillaume, JL., A Generalized and Adaptive Method for Community Detection, arxiv:1406.2518v1, 2014 and Blondel, V., Guillaume JL., Lambiotte, R., and Lefebvre, E, Fast Unfolding of Communities in Large Networks, Journal of Statistical Mechanics: Theory and Experiment, Issue 10, pp. 10008, 2008.
 The algorithmic code is greatly adapted under the GPL Lesser Public License from https://sourceforge.net/projects/louvain/.

+IsBipartite tests a network for bipartness.
+If successful, the two sets of vertices are returned as List&lt;uint&gt; where the uint is the vertex id.

+The FCM namespace adds basic fuzzy cognitive map capability utilizing the Network class behind the scenes.
+The threshold function for map inference may be set to bivalent, trivalent, or logistic by specifying an enumerated type, or the user may implement a custom function by creating a delegate of the form float f(float sum).
+If no threshold function is specified, the map defaults to bivalent.
+Similarly, the user may select the classic or modified Kosko equation for map inference.
+The default is classic.

 Additional algorithm implementations are planned.